 Disability Law Service

 The Disability Law Service is made up of solicitors, advisors and trained volunteers who provide up to date, informed legal advice for disabled people, their families, enablers and carers.
-We offer advice in the following areas:
+The Service is funded to provide free, confidential advice in the areas of:

 Address: Disability Law Service

 First floor, Jack Dash House

 Equality and Human Rights Commission in Scotland

 The Equality and Human Rights Commission in Scotland works to eliminate discrimination, reduce inequality, protect and promote human rights and to build good relations, ensuring that everyone has a fair chance to participate in society.
 They aim to help Scotland develop in a way that values the ideals of respect, freedom, equality, dignity and fairness, the core principles that underpin ‘human rights’, and to promote equality across the nine "protected" characteristics of: